qcod/laravel-app-settings/README.md

 Use `qcod/laravel-app-settings` to add settings manager with UI in your Laravel app.
 It stores settings in the database and by default uses Bootstrap 4 for styling but you can configure it to work with any css system.

-> All the settings saved in db is cached to improve performance by reducing sql query to zero.
+> All the settings saved in db are cached to improve performance by reducing sql query to zero.

 ### Installation